A Sacramental People

 - All reading materials available online;

-- A study aide that guides participants through the course material;
+- Weekly introductory study aides that guide participants through the course material;

 - Weekly questions for reflection and discussion; and